seaboyz/java-interview/README.md

 * One way to break it is using a break statement
 * Can be used without break to group serveral matching statements

+### 24. What are the primitive types in java?
+##### Motivation
+* List of primitive types
+* Nature of date
+* Space consumed

+##### Answer
+* Primitive types are:
+  * byte - 8 bit signed two's complement integer
+  * short - 16 bit signed two's complement integer
+  * int - 32 bit signed two's complement integer
+  * long - 64 bit two's complement integer(signed / unsigned)
+  * float - 32 bit floating point
+  * double - 64 bit floating point
+  * char - 16 bit unicode character
+  * boolean - One of two values: true or false, Size unknown

+### 25. What is default value of local variables?
+##### answer
+* The local variable do not have default value.
+* They need to be initialized explicitly by the programmer
+* Does bot happen automatically.

+### 26. Why does complier complain about local varibles initialization?
+##### Answer
+* Java does not initialize local variables automatically
+* If you call the local variable before it is initialized, it will throw a compiler error
+* These local varibles could be primitive types or reference types
+* Ebore "using" a local variable, you need to have put some value to it first.
+* Can be completly uninitialized.
+As long as it is not used, it will not be initialized.